2026 College Scholarship Contest!

 The 2021 winner of our annual scholarship was Jessie Weeks.
 Jessie graduated from Weber State University in Utah and is studying law at the University of Utah Law School.
 She has dreams of pursuing a career in law fighting for people who have physical and mental disabilities.

-The winner from 2020 was Phillip A. Korth.
-Phillip graduated from the University of Pittsburgh and is now studying medicine at the Albert Einstein College of Medicine.
-Portions of Phillip’s inspiring submission can be found here.
+The very first winner was from 2020: Phillip A. Korth.
+Phillip graduated from the University of Pittsburgh and at the time was studying medicine at the Albert Einstein College of Medicine.
+Because he was the first recipient of our scholarship, we have included portions of Phillip’s inspiring submission here.

 This contest is brought to you by Atlanta accident lawyer Darren Tobin.